-(3) Include a provision that any patent granted on that application or any patent subject to the reexamination proceeding shall be enforceable only for and during such period that said patent is commonly owned with the application or patent which formed the basis for the judicially created double patenting.
+(3) Include a provision that any patent granted on that application or any patent subject to the reexamination proceeding shall be enforceable only for and during such period that said patent is commonly owned with the application or patent which formed the basis for the rejection.

-(d) A terminal disclaimer, when filed in a patent application or in a reexamination proceeding to obviate double patenting based upon a patent or application that is not commonly owned but was disqualified under 35 U.S.C.
+(d) A terminal disclaimer, when filed in a patent application (rejected application) or in a reexamination proceeding (rejected patent) to obviate a double patenting rejection based upon a patent (disqualified patent) or application (disqualified application) that is not commonly owned but was disqualified under 35 U.S.C.
 103(c) as resulting from activities undertaken within the scope of a joint research agreement, must: